Lewis Dunk: 2017–2019: Preservation of Premier League status

 At the start of the 2018–19 season, Dunk suffered an ankle injury and was substituted in the 20th minute, as Brighton won 3–2 against Manchester United on 19 August 2018, resulting in him being sidelined for one match.
-On 1 September 2018, he returned to the starting line–up in a 2–2 draw against Fulham.
-Since returning to the first team from injury, Dunk retained his first team place for the side, partnering Shane Duffy in the centre–back position as well as resuming his captain duty in the absence of Bruno.
-On 5 October 2018, Dunk, alongside centre-back partner Duffy, signed a new contract with Brighton, with the pair signing five-year contracts that extended their stays at the club until June 2023.
-He then helped the side keep three consecutive clean sheets between 5 October 2018 and 27 October 2018 against West Ham United, Newcastle United and Wolves.
+On 1 September, he returned to the starting line-up in a 2–2 draw against Fulham.
+Since returning from injury, Dunk retained his place in the team, partnering Shane Duffy at centre-back as well as resuming his captain duty in the absence of Bruno.
+On 5 October, Dunk, alongside centre-back partner Duffy, signed a new contract with Brighton, with the pair signing five-year contracts that extended their stays at the club until June 2023.
+He then helped the side keep three consecutive clean sheets between 5 and 27 October against West Ham United, Newcastle and Wolverhampton Wanderers (Wolves).
 Dunk's only goals in the 2018–19 season came in consecutive games in November 2018: a 3–1 loss to Everton and a 2–1 defeat to Cardiff City.
-He was sent off for a second bookable offence in a 2–0 loss against Bournemouth on 22 December 2018.
-After serving a one-match suspension, Dunk returned to the starting line–up against Everton on 29 December 2018 in a 1–0 win.
-On 17 March 2019, Dunk played the entirety of Brighton's 2–2 draw against Millwall in the FA Cup sixth-round.
-Dunk scored in the resulting penalty shoot-out, which Brighton won 5–4 to qualify for the FA Cup semi-finals for only the second time in the club's history.
-He also played in the subsequent semi-final, a 1–0 defeat to Manchester City.
-Since returning from suspension, he retained his first team place as well as his captaincy, for the rest of the 2018–19 season and helped Brighton finish 17th in the table as they secured their Premier League status.
-By the end of the 2018–19 season, Dunk had made 38 appearances, scoring twice in all competitions.
+On 17 March 2019, Dunk played the entirety of Brighton's 2–2 draw against Millwall in the 2018–19 FA Cup sixth round.
+Dunk scored in the resulting penalty shoot-out, which Brighton won 5–4 to qualify for the FA Cup semi-final for the second time in the club's history.
+He captained the side in the semi-final at their first visit to the new Wembley Stadium, with Bruno on the bench, in the 1–0 defeat to Manchester City.
+Since returning from suspension, he retained his place in the team as well as the captaincy for the rest of the 2018–19 season, helping Brighton finish 17th in the table.
+By the end of the 2018–19 season, Dunk had made 38 appearances, scoring twice.
 He finished second place for the club's Player of the Year behind Duffy.